 Either way, apparently the greatest warrior on this island is played by Robin Wright, who probably has a lot of experience defending herself since she was married to Sean Penn (just kidding, no basis in fact, please don’t sue!).
 We get a bunch of scenes of her training Diana, while the other Amazonian warriors engage in sparring sessions to prepare for either war with Ares or a Ronda Rousey comeback attempt.

-Eventually though Chris Pine flies in to add some sausage to this clambake as Steve Trevor, after which Diana metaphorically saves his ass and then literally sees his ass while he’s bathing.
-That’s right, finally a man shows off his body for the ladies in one of these movies, unlike all those other male-starring comic book movies where … every single actor also has to work out for six months before filming a gratuitous shirtless scene:
+Eventually though Chris Pine flies in to add some sausage to this clambake as Cpt.
+Steve Trevor, after which Diana metaphorically saves his ass and then literally sees his ass while he’s bathing.
+That’s right, finally a man shows off his body for the ladies in one of these films, unlike all the other male-dominated comic book movies where … every single actor also has to work out for six months before filming a gratuitous shirtless scene: